FAQs on Taxes for Cannabis Establishments

 What are the taxes on cannabis?

-Starting July 1, 2017, cannabis will be taxed in the following way:
+Starting January 1, 2024, cannabis will be taxed in the following way:

-• Sales tax; and
+• Sales Tax; and

 Who pays taxes on cannabis?